 1. Encourage infilling in areas already characterized by urban growth that have the capacity and provide public services and facilities to serve urban development.

-2. Through the Buildable Lands Program, the County should ensure that average residential densities in urban growth areas are sufficient to enable the county as a whole to accommodate its 20-year population projection including a reasonable market factor.
+2. Through the Buildable Lands Program, the county should ensure that average residential densities in urban growth areas are sufficient to enable the county as a whole to accommodate its 20-year population projection including a reasonable market factor.

 3. Where urban services and utilities are not yet available, require development to be configured so urban development may eventually infill and become urban.